Nandini-W/Induction_Program/README.md

 - After that, Dr. Lakhvir Singh Khanna made us aware about the CML club which stands for Centre for Multi Faceted Learning.
 He told us about its mission and vision.

+# Day-7
+- Our day began in auditorium with an insightful lecture by Dr.Amit Kamra.
+Followed by a session by Dr. Parminder Singh.
+And later on, Dr. Randhir Singh explained to us conduct of examination.
+Today's sessions provided us with more clarity on various important topics that we were keen to know about be it about academics or clubs.